 Q. Can I drink black tea at night?

-A. Drinking black tea at night is not good idea as caffeine inhibits your sleep.
+A. Drinking black tea at night is not a good idea as caffeine inhibits your sleep.
 Instead, you should stick to herbal teas, as they contain little to no caffeine.
 Another option is to cold brew your tea because of its low caffeine content.

 Q. Which tea has the most antioxidants?

 A. Different teas contain different types and amounts of antioxidants.
 However, their effects on the body are primarily the same.
 Your body will receive antioxidants like catechins and polyphenols, regardless of the tea you drink.
 Hence, your tea preference should always depend on the amount of caffeine you desire in your system and the specific benefits associated with each variety.